Find Your Perfect Policy: 866-843-5386

 Company Background

 Based in Jacksonville, Florida, Omega Auto Care began serving customers in 1994, covering vehicle damage due to mechanical failures.
-Lyndon Southern Insurance Company underwrites Omega’s policies, which strive to cover repair expenses that typical factory warranties exclude.
-Omega has been BBB-accredited since 2017 and, as of January 2023, maintains its A+ rating.
+Lyndon Southern Insurance Company underwrites Omega’s policies.
+Omega strives to cover repair expenses that typical factory warranties exclude.
+Omega has been BBB-accredited since 2017 and, as of April 2024, maintains its A+ rating.

 Omega is a vendor, meaning it underwrites its extended warranty policies to sell to its customers.
-Other vendors, like Toco, Concord, Protect My Car, and Endurance, offer their own warranties to customers, whereas brokers like CARCHEX, CarShield, and autopom! sell policies across multiple companies.
+Other vendors, like Toco, Concord, and Endurance, offer their own warranties to customers, whereas brokers like CARCHEX, CarShield, and autopom! sell policies across multiple companies.

 Methodology

-We look at various factors when compiling our extended warranty best pages and reviews.
+I look at various factors when compiling my extended warranty best pages and reviews.

 Eligibility